 What is the Berlin Wall?

 The Berlin Wall was a physical barrier that divided the city of Berlin during the Cold War.
-It was constructed by the East German government in 1961 as a means to keep East Germans from defecting to the West.
+It was constructed by the East German government in 1961 to keep East Germans from defecting to the West.

 The wall was torn down in 1989 after the fall of communism in Eastern Europe.